-For all events up to January 31, 2015, the initial threshold is defined as $1 per capita of the provincial population (as estimated by Statistics Canada to exist on July 1st in the calendar year of the disaster).
+Only provinces are eligible for disaster financial assistance under the DFAA.
+Assistance is available when a province’s eligible expenses incurred in carrying out its own disaster response and recovery program are above $1 per capita of the provincial population (as estimated by Statistics Canada to exist on July 1st in the calendar year of the disaster).
 Once the threshold is exceeded, the federal share of eligible expenses is determined by the formula in Table 1.

 |Eligible provincial expense thresholds (per capita of population)||Government of Canada share (percentage)|